OpenMendel/TraitSimulation.jl/docs/src/index.md

 ![png](examples/diagram.png)

 Now we demonstrate the use of the simulations to generates data sets allowing researchers to accurately check the validity of programs and to calculate power for their proposed studies.
-For these examples we will demo the full power pipeline contatined within the OpenMendel environment.
+For these examples we will demo the full power pipeline contained within the OpenMendel environment.

 We illustrate this example in three digestable steps as shown in the figure:
    * The first by simulating genotypes and covariate values representative for our study population.
    * Carry over the simulated design matrix from (1) to create the OrderedMultinomialTrait model object.
    * Simulate off the OrderedMultinomialTrait model object created in (2) and run the power analyses for the desired significance level.

 Each column of this matrix represents each of the detected effect sizes, and each row of this matrix represents each simulation for that effect size.
 The user feeds into the function the number of simulations, the vector of effect sizes, the TraitSimulation.jl model object, and the random seed.

 $\mathbf{Y}_{n \times 1} = \mathbf{X}\mathbf{\beta} + \mathbf{G}_s \gamma + \mathbf{g} + \mathbf{\epsilon}$
 $\mathbf{g} \sim N(\mathbf{0}, \sigma_A \times \mathbf{\Phi})$